apereiroc/libcharm/README.md

 # Yet another implementation of the C standard library

+You got it right.

+The OSes where this library is tested during its development are macOS with both Intel (x86_64) and M1 (arm64) chips, and Linux (through Docker containers) for both platforms as well.

 ## Build and run locally

-The project is currently only built through SCons.
-If you have this build system install on your computer, just run
+The project is, for now, built with SCons.
+If you have this build system installed in your computer, just run
 ```bash
 scons
 ```